denko-rb/denko/README.md

 ## mruby Port

 A single-board computer plus microcontroller can be a great standalone solution, especially if your project needs the computer anyway.
-For example, a Raspberry Pi Zero and Arduino Nano combo, running CRuby, Dino and other software.
+For example, a Raspberry Pi Zero and Arduino Nano combo, running CRuby, Denko and other software.

 But what if you want to be _really_ small?
-Building on the [mruby-esp32](https://github.com/mruby-esp32/mruby-esp32) project, Dino is being ported to run directly on the ESP32 here: [mruby-dino-template](https://github.com/dino-rb/mruby-dino-template).
+Building on the [mruby-esp32](https://github.com/mruby-esp32/mruby-esp32) project, Denko is being ported to run directly on the ESP32 here: [mruby-denko-template](https://github.com/denko-rb/mruby-denko-template).

-## dino-piboard
+## denko-piboard

-There's an add-on for this gem, [dino-piboard](https://github.com/dino-rb/dino-piboard), in early development, which adds support for the Raspberry Pi's built in GPIO interface as a class-compatible "board".
-This allows you to connect peripherals directly to the Pi, without a microcontroller, and use the dino peripherals classes as-is.
+There's an add-on for this gem, [denko-piboard](https://github.com/denko-rb/denko-piboard), in early development, which adds support for the Raspberry Pi's built in GPIO interface as a class-compatible "board".
+This allows you to connect peripherals directly to the Pi, without a microcontroller, and use the denko peripherals classes as-is.